Thomas Gould (politician): Political career

+At the 2024 general election, Gould was re-elected to the Dáil on the tenth count, his first preference votes having almost halved since 2020.

 Early and personal life

-Gould is from the Cork suburb of Knocknaheeny, and lives in Gurranabraher with his wife and two daughters.
+Gould is from the Cork suburb of Knocknaheeny and lives in Gurranabraher with his wife and two daughters.
 He was a logistics manager.
 He is involved with St. Vincent's GAA.
 In addition to this, he was serving on the board of directors of the Firkin Crane as of 2020.